 Mandatory minimum sentences increase as the amount of drugs increase, as well as with the seriousness of the drug found in the defendant’s possession.
 For example, cocaine drug trafficking minimum sentences start at 35 months in prison for possessing 28 to 199 grams.
 In comparison, heroin drug trafficking minimum sentences start at 70 to 93 months for possessing just 4 to 13 grams of heroin.
 The minimum and maximum ranges for mandatory minimum sentences in North Carolina routinely result people serving decades behind bars and paying tens of thousands of dollars in fines.

 If convicted of drug trafficking in North Carolina, you’ll spend a long time in prison.
 You must have skilled criminal defense attorneys who will work hard to help you avoid that penalty.

 RECOMMENDED READING: Court process for trafficking charge

 First Step Act Relief

 Another possibility for reducing a sentence of imprisonment for drug trafficking is through the use of North Carolina’s newly enacted First Step Act, signed into law by the governor in June 2020, which went into effect of December 1, 2020.
 In addition to applying to cases moving forward, the legislature in North Carolina included language in the Act, which makes it apply retroactively to defendants who have already been sentenced and serving time in prison.
 Under the Act, defendants who meet very limited and specific criteria can petition to have their sentences reduced.
-Our criminal defense team can help assess whether North Carolina’s First Step Act offers relief to your old and/or pending case, and if so, file the motion on your behalf, arguing for a sentence reduction as allowed under this law.
+Our criminal defense attorneys can help assess whether North Carolina’s First Step Act offers relief to your old and/or pending case, and if so, file the motion on your behalf, arguing for a sentence reduction as allowed under this law.